dhimanjyoti/Dhimanjyoti/README.md

 <h3 align="center"> Senior Software Development Engineer in Test</h3>

-- 🔭 I use Cypress and Selenium to develop robust business testing frameworks.
+- 🔭 I use Cypress and Playwright to develop robust business testing frameworks.
 - 🌱 Interested in Coding and humans.
 - 💬 Ask me about Automation.
 - 📫 How to reach me: dhimanjyoti62@gmail.com